 Residence Life and Housing

-The Office of Residence Life is committed to providing a comfortable and nurturing community conducive to students' pursuit of scholarship, celebration of differences great and small, and assisting students with their social and personal development.
+The mission of Office of Residence Life is to provide students an on campus community conducive to providing a nurturing environment supporting their basic needs, while assisting with social and personal individualized growth.
 Members of the residence life staff at Cumberland University will:

 - Support a safe and comfortable living environment where all students are recognized and valued